nadavgordon/waiting-room-manager-api/README.md

 - Visit the [NestJS Documentation](https://docs.nestjs.com) to learn more about the framework.
 - For questions and support, please visit our [Discord channel](https://discord.gg/G7Qnnhy).
 - To dive deeper and get more hands-on experience, check out our official video [courses](https://courses.nestjs.com/).
-- Deploy your application to AWS with the help of [NestJS Mau](https://mau.nestjs.com) in just a few clicks.
-- Visualize your application graph and interact with the NestJS application in real-time using [NestJS Devtools](https://devtools.nestjs.com).
 - Need help with your project (part-time to full-time)?
 Check out our official [enterprise support](https://enterprise.nestjs.com).
 - To stay in the loop and get updates, follow us on [X](https://x.com/nestframework) and [LinkedIn](https://linkedin.com/company/nestjs).
 - Looking for a job, or have a job to offer?
 Check out our official [Jobs board](https://jobs.nestjs.com).